 Through BHH, Cornell Cooperative Extension educators are collaborating with community members, agencies, and coalitions to support access to healthy food and active play options in communities in New York State, for example:

-• Building a diverse coalition of agencies – including social service providers, healthcare providers, municipalities and educational institutions – to work together on childhood obesity prevention efforts;
+- Building a coalition of agencies – including social service providers, healthcare providers, municipalities and educational institutions – to work together on childhood obesity prevention efforts;

 For More Information